 REISS Agnes Belted Blindseam Coat

 Diane Von Furstenberg ‘Harlow’ Camel Coat

 Diane Von Furstenberg (DVF) made a beautiful camel coat that feels wonderful (doesn’t itch at all) and will look amazing on you tall gals.
-To be more specific, it will look best on women that are 5′ 6″ or 5’7″ and up.
+To be more specific, it will look best on women who are 5′ 6″ or 5’7″ and up.
 The coat is supposed to be knee length, but it is just too long for us average or shorter gals.
 The hem reaches past my knees, and the sleeves noticeably reach past my wrists, and the collar simply overwhelms my ‘wee body.
-With the said, it will read as cozy glamour on those that look down on me.
+With that said, it will read as cozy glamour on those who look down on me.